Live-Charts/Live-Charts/README.md

  3. Thats it.
 You are ready.

 #Examples
-It is recommended to clone this repo on your desktop, you only have to click  [here](git-client://clone?repo=https%3A%2F%2Fgithub.com%2Fbeto-rodriguez%2FLive-Charts) and hopefully this project will open in visual studio, then see examples included, but here is a resume.
+It is recommended to clone this repo on your desktop, you only have to scroll up and click `Open in Visual Studio` button to the right, then see examples included, but here is a resume.

 **XAML**
 ```xml